Will my dog like coming to Laughing Dog Day Care?

 Can I get updates of how my dog is going whilst attending Laughing Dog Day Care?

-Yes, we are happy to give you a quick call or e-mail during the day to update you how they are doing.
+Yes, we regularly send photo updates throughout the day and are happy to give you a quick call or e-mail during the day to update you how they are doing.
 We will also communicate this with you when you come to pick them up.
-(We hope to have a web cam up and running soon so you will be able to view your beloved dogs at play throughout the day.)

 Will you feed my dog during their stay?